 - court documents

-For a superannuation investment, evidence would be the latest statement and other documentation showing the:
+If you're requesting a deeming exemption for a superannuation investment, the evidence you need to provide is the latest statement and other documentation showing:

-- current status of the investment that shows the:
+- the current status of the investment showing:

-- preserved amount, under the Superannuation Industry (Supervision) Act 1993
+- the preserved amount, under the Superannuation Industry (Supervision) Act 1993

-- restricted non-preserved amount, paid on termination of employment
+- the restricted non-preserved amount, paid on termination of employment

-- unrestricted non-preserved amount, previously met release conditions
+- the unrestricted non-preserved amount, previously met release conditions

 If in doubt, check with your superannuation fund to see if any of the investment is accessible.

-The latest statement must be the information that is current at the date of your application.
-If you have had a birthday since you received your last statement, you must obtain an updated statement as your access to the investment may have changed.
+The latest statement must be the information that's current at the date of your application.
+If you've had a birthday since you received your last statement, you must obtain an updated statement.
+This is because your access to the investment may have changed.

 Call 132 300 to make an appointment with a Financial Information Service officer who can:

 - discuss your options should you believe that your investment is no longer performing as outlined in the fund’s Product Disclosure Statement, and